Rio Silver (CVE:RYO) Trading Down 16.7% – Time to Sell?

-Shares of Rio Silver Inc. (CVE:RYO – Get Free Report) were down 16.7% on Wednesday .
-The stock traded as low as C$0.50 and last traded at C$0.50.
-Approximately 371,103 shares traded hands during mid-day trading, an increase of 755% from the average daily volume of 43,404 shares.
+Rio Silver Inc. (CVE:RYO – Get Free Report)’s share price dropped 16.7% during mid-day trading on Thursday .
+The company traded as low as C$0.50 and last traded at C$0.50.
+Approximately 371,103 shares were traded during trading, an increase of 744% from the average daily volume of 43,971 shares.
 The stock had previously closed at C$0.60.

 About Rio Silver